smithoss/gonymizer/CONTRIBUTING.md

 ## Review and Development notes

-- All merges require LGTMs from any 2 maintainers.
+- All merges require LGTMs from any 1 of the maintainers (See MAINTAINERS.md)
-- We use the git flow model (as best we can) using the `releases` branch as the stable branch, and the `master` branch as the development branch.
-When we get near a potential release, a release branch (`release/<semver>`) will be created from `master`.
-Any PRs that should go into the release should be made against that branch.
-Hot fixes for a minor release will be added to the branch `hotfix/<semver>`.

-## Taken from Notary
-These rules were taken and modified from [Notary](https://github.com/theupdateframework/notary/).
+- We using tags to indicate release versions.
+We use the `master` branch as our development branch.
+We have scripts under the scripts directory to change the version numbers for the application (see gonymizer/scripts/version_bump.sh).
+Hot fixes, minor patches, and full version releases will be following [Semantic Versioning 2.0.0](https://semver.org/#semantic-versioning-200)